-Recipients may not reapply for five years.
-For example, an applicant who received a fellowship in 2015 is not eligible to apply again until 2021.
+Recipients, including collaborators, may not reapply in any category for five years; for example, an applicant who received a fellowship in 2015 is not eligible to apply again until 2021.

 I was previously selected as a Finalist.
 Am I eligible to apply in my discipline in this funding cycle?

 This year, due to delays related to the state appropriation and COVID-19, there is one deadline in the FY21 cycle: February 8, 2021.
 Online applications and supporting materials must be received by Mass Cultural Council on the deadline date no later than 11:59pm (ET) for your application to be considered complete.